areejmalik/AreejsAdvancedGenomicsLog/README.md

 contigs >= 1000bp = 138
 contigs >= 2000bp = 135

-#12 - did you add all these entries to your notebook file,
-including the results of the script?
+#12 - Did you add all these entries to your notebook file, including the results of the script?
 Yes!

-#13 - push your notebook file to your github page
+#13 - Push your notebook file to your github page
 git add README.md
 git commit -m 'updating readme' git push -u origin main